saipheblue/Dotfiles/README.md

 Then copy paste my files and replace

 Change your location / city in  weather script
-Change kaybaord layouts you use in keyboard switch script
+Change keyboard layouts you use in keyboard switch script